dmichael/home-datalogger/README.md

-current-cost
+Current Cost CC128
 ============

-Hacking the Current Cost CC128 Display Unit
+This project contains notes and code for hacking the Current Cost CC128 Display Unit.